How Did The Heart Evolve?

 • In the mammalian heart, the right atrium and ventricle collect deoxygenated blood and send it to the lungs.
 The left atrium and ventricle collect the oxygenated blood from the lungs and send it to the body.

-So, arthropods, mollusks, and vertebrates all separately acquired some version of a heart within the same general stretch of geologic time.
+So, arthropods, mollusks, and vertebrates acquired some version of a heart within the same general stretch of geologic time.
 But even though all of these hearts look quite different, they’re all variations on a theme derived from the same basic set of genetic instructions.

-In 1993, a researcher in Michigan found that the dorsal vessel in fruit flies develops with the help of a gene known as tinman.
-Without a tinman gene, the flies don’t have a heart?
+In 1993, a researcher in Michigan found that the dorsal vessel in fruit flies develops with the help of a gene known as Tinman.
+Without a Tinman gene, the flies don’t have a heart?
 This gene instructs developing tissues to differentiate into various kinds of cardiac cells.

 In humans, this gene is given the less-punny name of Nkx2-5.
 It instructs the developing tissue.
 To generate the many different kinds of cells that make a heart.
 However, the dorsal vessel of a fly and the present heart doesn’t seem to have much in common with 600-million-year-old ancestors.